punyeeta/PDC-Shonget-Lab-Exercises/Lab-Act-2/README.md

 **No, Python cannot handle true parallelism using threads for CPU-bound tasks.**

-**Reason: Global Interpreter Lock (GIL)**

-The GIL is a mutex that protects access to Python objects, preventing multiple threads from executing Python bytecode simultaneously.
-Here's why it exists:

-1. **Memory Management**: Python uses reference counting for memory management, which isn't thread-safe.
-The GIL simplifies this.
-2. **C Extension Safety**: Many C extensions aren't thread-safe, so the GIL protects them.

-**However:**
-- Threads CAN achieve parallelism for **I/O-bound tasks** (file operations, network requests) because the GIL is released during I/O operations.
-- Threads provide **concurrency** (task switching) but not **parallelism** (simultaneous execution) for CPU-bound Python code.
-- Some operations that release the GIL (like NumPy computations) can achieve parallelism with threads.
+**Explanation**
+This is mainly because of the **Global Interpreter Lock (GIL)**.
+The GIL is a mechanism that allows only one thread to execute Python bytecode at a time, even on systems with multiple CPU cores.
+It exists to simplify memory management, since Python uses reference counting, which is not thread-safe, and to ensure compatibility with many C extensions that were not designed for multi-threaded execution.

+However, Python threads can still be useful in certain cases.
+For **I/O-bound tasks** such as file reading, database access, or network requests, the GIL is released while waiting for I/O, allowing other threads to run.
+This means threads provide **concurrency**, but not true **parallelism**, for CPU-intensive programs.
+Some libraries like NumPy can achieve parallelism because they release the GIL during heavy computations.

-**Summary:** For pure Python CPU-bound code, threads run concurrently (one at a time, switching quickly) rather than in parallel (simultaneously).
+In summary, Python threads run one at a time for CPU-bound code, switching quickly between tasks, rather than running simultaneously in parallel.

 ### 4. What happens if you input a large number of grades (e.g., 1000)?
 Which method is faster and why?